arthurcrawford/pac-poc-spingo/README.md

 ./build.sh deploy
 ```
 You can execute the script at any of the intermediate phases.
-Each phase performs the proceeding ones and then itself.
+Each phase performs the proceeding ones in order and then itself.

-You can also execute a clean; this is not run as part of the default lifecycle.
+You can also execute a `clean` command; this is not run as part of the default lifecycle.

 ```sh
 ./build.sh clean